rhammell/forest-watch/README.md

 The app displays the details and geographic boundaries of various reforestation projects within a map interface.
 Historical satellite imagery can be overlaid on the map to explore land-cover changes through time.

-Users are able to verify whether a project's offset goals are being acheived by observing the changes in tree coverage occuring inside the project's boundaries.
+Users are able to verify whether a project's offset goals are being acheived by observing changes in tree coverage occuring inside the project's boundaries.

 Project data is stored on [CO2.Storage](https://co2.storage/) as assets which follow a "ForestWatch" template.